Rod Wells, AM

 Rod’s discovery of the extensive fossil deposits of Australian mammals, birds and reptiles at the Naracoorte Caves in 1969, and its World Heritage listing in 1994, was instrumental in the development of Vertebrate Palaeontology at Flinders University.
 His research, and that of his students and successors, into the evolution of the marsupials has now extended across much of South Australia from the fossil deposits in the caves and swamps of the coastal margins to the arid interior of the Lake Eyre and Lake Frome Basins, a period spanning more than 25 million years.

 At the beginning of his ninth decade Rod is currently completing accounts of both the Plio-Pleistocene stratigraphy and palaeontology of the Lake Eyre Basin as well as the Pleistocene alluvial fan deposits of the Mt.
 Lofty and Flinders Ranges.
-Rod maintains a strong interest in the biomechanics and skeletal anatomy of the extinct Australian megafauna.
 All of these projects are in collaboration with colleagues at Flinders University, particularly Dr. Aaron Camens.
+Rod maintains a strong interest in the biomechanics and skeletal anatomy of the extinct Australian megafauna, and contributes to teaching in the Vertebrate Palaeontology degree.
 Rod also continues his interest in wombat research in collaboration with researchers at the University of Adelaide.